alronz/b2c-database-selection/Cassandra/Search Data/queryOptions.md

 #### [back](search_data_main.md)

-Cassandra has a built-in support for common aggregate functions such as Limit, min, max, avg, sum, and count.
-Cassandra also supports the creation of a custom user defined functions.
+Cassandra has a built-in support for common aggregate functions such as min, max, avg, sum, and count.
+Cassandra also supports the creation of custom user defined functions.
 In this section, I will explain how to use the built-in functions as well as the user defined functions.

 Assuming we have created the below order table: